My Venice Story – Compliments, Canals and Dancing

 Once we reached my room, he opened the door to a 4-bed dorm where there was a girl from Belgium chilling on her bed whilst on her phone.

-It was an actual hostel and the other traveller looked safe, happy and content.
+It was an actual hostel and the other traveler looked safe, happy and content.
 No cuts or bruises.
 She looked healthy and well fed.

 I later asked the guy why there was no sign outside and why the place didn’t look like a hostel.
 To which he explained, ‘We put sign outside, we pay lot of tax.
 No sign, no tax’.